 How/when/where are you studying?
 Could there be another time/place that might be more conducive to studying?

-Did you visit your professor during their office hours whenever there was something that you did not fully understand?
+Did you seek out your professor during their office hours whenever there was something that you did not fully understand?

 Were you approaching your midterms having had a good night’s sleep?